RealOrangeOne/theorangeone.net/content/posts/goaccess-analytics.md

 ## Enter GoAccess

 [GoAccess](https://goaccess.io/) is an amazing tool to find and analyse log files, and build a report.
 The report is just simple boring analytics, nothing complex, plain and simple!
-The reports can either be in the form of a terminal ncurses-line interface, or a HTML report.
+The reports can either be in the form of a terminal ncurses-line interface, or an HTML report.
 This HTML report is a single file, so there's no complex server required.
 The HTML report also supports live update through websockets.

 Unfortunately, this websocket functionality requires GoAccess to be exposed on a fixed port relative to the report, which wasn't ideal to my use case.
 It'd be yet another service to expose, ports to map, firewall rules to open, far too much hassle.